AU KDDI announced their version of the Aquos R, codenamed SHV39, on 30.05.2017.

 Response: To achive of all the above, the Aquos R relies on the Snapdragon 835 processor, 4 GB of RAM (first ever for a Sharp phone), and high-speed Universal Flash Storage (UFS) ROM with capacity of 64 GB.
 Sharp claim this ensures a reading speed that is 3 times faster than in the past.

 The main camera on the Aquos R is 22.6 MP with a 90° wide-angle shooting capabilities and aperture f/1.9 for night-time photography.
 Naturally, optical image stabilisation (OIS) is included, but now there is also electronic image stabilisation (EIS), which is a feature supported by the Snapdragon 835 processor that is used while shooting video.
-Sharp have given all those selfie-maniacs a thought, too – the inner camera is 16.3 megapixels, 90° wide-angle shooting capabilities and aperture f/2.0, equipped with EIS.
+Sharp have given all those selfie-maniacs a thought, too – the inner camera is 16.3 megapixels, it can do 90° wide-angle shooting and has an aperture of f/2.0, and is also equipped with EIS.
 The front-facing camera can shoot 4K (3840 x 2160 px) videos, too!